shakibaam/formal-language-and-automata/README.md

 # formal-language-and-automata
-check the finite deterministic automata accept a string ,
+Check the finite deterministic automata accept a string and
 convert nondeterministic automata to deterministic automata